pyinfra-dev/pyinfra/README.md

 ## Design Features

-pyinfra was designed to enable us to deploy things in a consistent, debuggable and maintainable manner.
+pyinfra was designed to deploy things in a consistent, debuggable and maintainable manner.
 Notable design decisions:

 + properly agentless - even Python isn't required on the remote side (just a shell!)
 + always print raw stderr on operation failure for _instant_ debugging